 Wardiny on Macksoud "Souriya Ya Helwa" #1320 - https://soundcloud.com/user-387335530/macksoud-soyriya-ya-helwa-syria-the-beautiful-louis-wardiny-1320-ab

 He played the annual Daughters of Saint George Sunday Night event in 1935 as the feature of a labor day festival.
-Wardini married Beulah Rubeck in 28 February 1939 in Indiana; soon after their marriage the couple travelled to Beirut.
+Wardiny married Beulah Rubeck in 28 February 1939 in Indiana; soon after their marriage, the couple travelled to Beirut.
 Interestingly, Louis and Beulah returned and settled in Erwin, New York.
 Both owned and operated a restaurant until opportunities arose for Louis to play music and record.
-In 1940, Wardini headlined with John Fayad, Wadeeh Bagdady, and Violet Thomason, at Saint Maran’s Hall for a benefit concert to help a Syrian Girls dance troupe.
+In 1940, Wardiny headlined with John Fayad, Wadeeh Bagdady, and Violet Thomason, at Saint Maran’s Hall for a benefit concert to help a Syrian Girls dance troupe.
 While he registered for World War II, he was too old to enlist.

 A return 17-day trip to Beirut in 1953 included additional trips to Turkey, Syria, France, Egypt, Spain, and Greece accompanied by Mr. and Mrs. Wilford Todd.
 Life took a turn for the worse by the 1950s.
 He and Beulah divorced in November 1953.
-Wardini disappears from the public record between 1953 and August 4, 1990 where he’s shown as having died in Beirut, Lebanon.
+Wardiny disappears from the public record between 1953 and and August 4, 1990 where he’s shown as having died in Beirut, Lebanon.

 © Midwest Mahjar